Wednesday, August 25, 2010

 Stull

-Archinect to a cool site called Artificial Owl (devoted to abandoned buildings, vehicles, shipwrecks, etc.) got me thinking about Stull.
+A link from Archinect to a cool site called Artificial Owl (devoted to abandoned buildings, vehicles, shipwrecks, etc.) got me thinking about Stull.
 Supposedly one of the "six gateways to hell" it is truly a creepy place.
 The ruins of the church there used to have a huge lightening-struck tree growing up right through the center making the whole entrance to hell thing more salable.